-This chapter describes how to configure your NETGEAR RangeMaxTM Wireless USB 2.0 Adapter WPN111 for wireless connectivity on your Wireless Local Area Network (WLAN) and use the data security encryption features.
+This section describes how to configure your NETGEAR RangeMaxTM Wireless PCI Adapter WPN311 for wireless connectivity on your Wireless Local Area Network (WLAN) and use the data security encryption features.

-Note: The instructions in this section refer to the NETGEAR WPN111 configuration utility.
-For Windows XP users to use the NETGEAR configuration utility, the Windows XP configuration utility must be deselected.
-If you did not enable the NETGEAR utility when you installed the RangeMaxTM WPN111 Wireless USB 2.0 Adapter, open the network connections from the system tray icon, click the Properties button, click the Wireless Networks tab and then clear the "Use Windows to configure my wireless network settings" check box.
+Note: The instructions in this section refer to the NETGEAR WPN311 configuration utility.
+Windows XP users must first disable the Windows XP configuration utility.
+Open the network connections from the system tray icon, click the Properties button, click the Wireless Networks tab and then clear the "Use Windows to configure my wireless network settings" check box.